 Duration of training

 Orthodontics is a four-year full-time internal postgraduate training that starts in October every second year.
-Five postgraduate students will be admitted per group.
+Six postgraduate students will be admitted per group.
 At this moment we have no vacancies for this program.
-Between November 2017 till January 15th 2018 you can apply for a position in the group from 2018 to 2022.
+Between November 2021 till the end of January 2022, you can apply for a position in the group from 2022 till 2026

 Information and to register